jglasspilon/UnityFramework/README.md

 Names and structures have been generalized to avoid disclosure of proprietary implementations.*

 ### Startup & Initialization Lifecycle
-> Illustrates the deterministic initialization life cycle implemented for dependency injection allow configuration from both local and external sources depending on project need.
+> Illustrates the deterministic initialization life cycle implemented for dependency injection allowing configuration from both local and external sources depending on project need.
 >
 > ![Startup Lifecycle](Media/StartupLifecycle.png)

 ### Interactive Content Management Pipeline
-> Displays the modular system designed to control data-driven content while abstracting out any framework logic.
-All downstream elements are only responsible for their own behvaiour with no knowledge of higher level components, leading to more flexibility in integration and design, as well as a more maintainable code base through proper seperation of concern.
+> Displays the modular system designed to control data-driven content.
+All downstream elements are responsible for their own behvaiour with no knowledge of higher level components, leading to more flexibility integration and design through plug and play components, as well as a more maintainable code base through proper seperation of concern.
 >
 > ![Content Management Pipeline](Media/ContentMangementPipeline.png)